JustTagIt/DevelopmentHandbook/code_reviews.md

 ### 3. Staying DRY (Don't Repeat Yourself)
 Code that repeats across different areas of the application should be turned into a class or module so that it lives in one place.

+## Merging
+Once the above criteria is met and the Pull Request is approved and merged, click `Delete Branch` to remove the related branch.